zz85/timeliner/README.md

 (Side note: mrdoob's [talk on this](http://2013.jsconf.asia/blog/2013/11/8/jsconfasia-2013-mrdoob-ricardo-cabello-framejs) also showcase interesting editors used by the demoscene)
 4. [TweenTime](https://github.com/idflood/TweenTime/) by idflood.

-I initally wanted to polish and improve this to the point I'm satisfied first.
+I had initally wanted to polish and improve this to the point I'm satisfied first.
 However hearing Ben Schwarz say that a cat dies everytime code doesn't get publish during cssconf asia 2014, here it is.

 ## Philosophy
 Timeliner should be lightweight and can be added into any webpages with ease.
 It could work as an included script, bookmarklet, or part of a bigger project with capabilities to work with other controls like dat.gui or gui.js.
+Styles, HTML, Icons are all embed in the Javascript code.

 ## Usage

-include the timeliner.js file.
+Include the timeliner.js file.

 ```js
 <script src="timeliner.js"></script>
 ```

+Load data by code, file upload or loading from saved localStorage.

 ```js
 // target is a "pojo" which gets updated when values change.